Rakurai/TLOU-morse-cricket/README.md

-# morse-transcriber
+# TLOU-morse-cricket
+Work in progress on decoding a potential easter egg in The Last of Us.
+In the beginning of the Museum section, there's a cricket in a corner that chirps what sounds like Morse code, except with no spaces between letters.
+The files here help transcode and try to find words in that chirping.

-A simple transcriber in R from audio file (.wav) to Morse code dits and dahs in a text file.
-Created to decode a possible Morse code easter egg embedded in the video game The Last of Us.
+transcribe.Rmd - A simple transcriber in R from audio file (.wav) to Morse code dits and dahs in a text file.

+translate.py - Given a length of dits and dahs, tries to impose words from a dictionary.

+longest_substring.py - find the longest common substring between two files, to look for overlap.

 # Credit
 This code was pulled almost entirely from Mark Patterson's work on a Morse translator.
 I only modified a few things to work reliably with these particular audio recordings.
 The original work is here: